PhaseRush/advent-of-code/README.md

 Pretty nice problem, nice and simple.
 Took me a while for part 1 but part 2 only an additional 4 minutes to brute force.

 Tried a few optimizations, down to 130ms now.
-Multithreading needs to be more intelligent than per-start
+Multithreading needs to be more intelligent than per-start.
+I tried to use a total of #cpu chunked lists, but overhead is still too high.

+# 17 [299, 262]

+Insane performance today.
+Was able to copy paste half the code from yesterday wrt reusing the visited bitmask.
+Familiar with dijistras and heapq meant this was my best performance yet.